Medical Illustration students

 “Here at Augusta University, we train the next generation of scientific communicators.
 The medical illustration students, when they graduate from our program, have a wonderful skillset with creative problem solving really targeted toward health care.”

-Amanda Behr, PhD, chair of AU’s Department of Medical Illustration
+Amanda Behr, PhD, chair of the Department of Medical Illustration in the College of Allied Health Sciences at Augusta University

 The medical illustration program at Augusta University has been continuously accredited since 1967, and it is one of just four programs in the United States accredited by the Commission on Accreditation of Allied Health Education Programs.